WaLtONHuuu/WaLtONHuuu/README.md

 - Data Science and AI/ML
 - Reading and improving small open-source projects
 - Building clean and understandable beginner projects

+I have also worked with Jupyter Notebook, pandas, matplotlib, basic NumPy, introductory scikit-learn, C programming, and basic SQL.

 ---